 Tate, M. L.(2006).
 Shouting Won’t Grow Dendrites: 20 Techniques for Managing a Brain-Compatible Classroom.
 Thousand Oaks, CA: Corwin Press.

-Tate, M. (2003) Worksheets Don’t Grow Dendrites.
+Tate, M. (2015) Worksheets Don’t Grow Dendrites, 3rd ed.
 Thousand Oaks, CA: Corwin Press Incorporated.

 Walker Tileston, D.E.
 (2003).
 What Every Teacher Should Know About Learning, Memory, and the Brain.
 Thousand Oaks, CA: Corwin Press.